QMENTA/qmenta-sdk-tool-tutorial/README.md

 ## Introduction

-The main purpose of this repository is to provide a guide explaining how to deploy a custom tool based on the QMENTA SDK into [QMENTA platform](https://client.qmenta.com/#/login) following the procedure step-by-step.
+In this repositorywe will guide you through the process of deploying a tool into the  [QMENTA platform](https://client.qmenta.com/#/login) and then run it.

 To get more detailed and technical information about the QMENTA SDK and its capabilities, please refer to it's [documentation](https://docs.qmenta.com/sdk/).

 As a case study, we will implement a tool that takes as inputs an oncology medical image and a segmentation mask with one or more labels, and then it uses the [Pyradiomics library](https://pyradiomics.readthedocs.io/en/latest/index.html) to extract radiomic features from the data.
 The tool will allow the user to select which classes of radiomic features wants to compute and also select.

+Pyradiomics is an open-source python package for the extraction of Radiomics features from medical imaging.
+To learn more about the aim of the project and the features of the package take a look to the following publication: [van Griethuysenet al. 2017](https://doi.org/10.1158/0008-5472.CAN-17-0339)

 The deployment of a tool has three principal steps:
-* Write the main script
+* Write the main script.
 * Build a docker container with the appropriate environment for the tool to run.
 * Add the tool to QMENTA platform.